cjdelisle/cjdns/README.md

 If it says: `cat: /dev/net/tun: Permission denied` You're probably using a VPS based on the OpenVZ virtualization platform.
-Ask your provider to enable the TUN/TAP device, this is standard protocol so they should know exactly what you need.
+Ask your provider to enable the TUN/TAP device - this is standard protocol so they should know exactly what you need.

-## 1: Generate a new configuration file.
+### 1. Generate a new configuration file

     ./cjdroute --genconf >> cjdroute.conf

+**Protect your conf file!** A lost conf file means you lost your password and connections and anyone who connected to you will no longer be able to connect.
+A compromised conf file means that other people can impersonate you on the network.

+To set permissions on the conf file so that only your user can read it:

+    chmod 400 cjdroute.conf

-## 2: Find a friend.
+### 2. Find a friend

-In order to get into the network you need to meet someone who is also in the network and connect to them.
-This is required for a number of reasons:
+To get into an existing network (e.g. Hyperboria), you need to connect to someone who is already in the network.
+This is required for a number of
+reasons:

-1. It is a preventative measure against abuse because bad people will be less likely to abuse a system after they were, in an act of human kindness, given access to that system.
+1. It helps prevent abuse because bad people will be less likely to abuse a system after they were, in an act of human kindness, given access to that system.
 2. This is not intended to overlay The Old Internet, it is intended to replace it.
 Each connection will in due time be replaced by a wire, a fiber optic cable, or a wireless network connection.